-Network’s focus on key transitions—navigating the middle to high school transition and preparing for post-secondary success—has yielded positive early results.
+The RISE Network’s focus on key transitions—navigating the middle to high school transition and preparing for post-secondary success—has yielded positive results.

-- Greater On-Track Achievement: Grade 9 on-track rates have improved by nearly 10 percentage points network-wide from roughly 70% to 80% over the past three years.
+- Improved On-Track Achievement: Grade 9 on-track rates have improved by 20 percentage points network-wide from 64% to 84%.

 The RISE Network leverages the collective wisdom, diverse experiences and perspectives, and creative ideas of hundreds of educators.
 We are constantly seeking feedback from educators to ensure that our programming and capacity-building efforts are meeting their needs.
-Here’s how educators describe RISE:
+Here’s what educators had to say about their experiences with RISE:

 - “The network provided a source of strength in a difficult and isolating time.”

 - “During a very unusual year, being a part of the network was extremely valuable.
 Having access to the RISE team and our colleagues in the network to support us through constant innovation helped cultivate growth among our team and inspired us to create more effective and equitable systems for our students.”

 - “I am one of the original members of the RISE Network going back 6 years.
 I can’t relay enough how helpful they have been.
 This year, like every year, they stayed focused on the needs at hand… they changed their focus to help us stay current with the issues.”